Skip to main content

 • DD1000i - The physical device that is connected between the two networks that should exchange information.

-• DDE Upstream proxy - An integrated server with DD Engine firmware.
-Managing data transfer, protocol services on the source network and hosting the DD Manager.
+• Upstream DD Engine - An integrated proxy server running DD Engine firmware.
+It manages data transfer and protocol services on the source network.
+It also hosts the Upstream DD Manager.

-• Upstream DD Manager - An administration tool allowing an administrator to manage the Upstream DD Engine.
+• Upstream DD Manager - A web-based administration tool, allowing an administrator to manage the Upstream DD Engine.

-• DDE Downstream proxy - An integrated server with DD Engine firmware.
-Managing data transfer, protocol services on the destination network and hosting the DD Manager.
+• Downstream DD Engine - An integrated proxy server running DD Engine firmware.
+It manages data transfer and protocol services on the destination network.
+It also hosts the Downstream DD Manager.

-• Downstream DD Manager - An administration tool allowing an administrator to manage the Downstream DD Engine.
+• Downstream DD Manager - A web-based administration tool, allowing an administrator to manage the Downstream DD Engine.

 • Services - Enables protocol specific communication between networks over the Data Diode.
 A DD Engine can host several services.
 See Services for further information about available protocols.